aktakukac/Getting_data_course_project/README.md

 ---

-# Human Activity Recognition Using Smartphone Dataset - Data preparation for modeling purposes
+## Human Activity Recognition Using Smartphone Dataset <br/> Data preparation for modeling purposes <br/> Coursera Project

 ## contents of the repository: